Falun Gong Falun Gong fast facts and introduction

 Falun Gong (Chinese, "Practice of the Wheel of Dharma") is a Chinese movement founded by Li Hongzhi in 1992.
-Its adherents exercise ritually to obtain mental and spiritual renewal.
+Its adherents perform ritual exercises to obtain mental and spiritual renewal.

 The teachings of Falun Gong draw from the Asian religious traditions of Buddhism, Taoism, Confucianism and Chinese folklore as well as those of Western New Age movements.